 Your mower is more prone to irreplaceable damage during winter seasons.
 Hence, properly storing your mower in a friend’s garden shed or spacious garage is always the right choice.

-If they are willing to keep your mower during winter, seize the opportunity.
+If they will keep your mower during winter, seize the opportunity.

 If you stow your mower anyhow, you would be lucky to get it to crank up after winter, especially when stored outside for a long time.